guardrails-ai/responsiveness_check/README.md

 from guardrails import Guard
 from guardrails.hub import ResponsivenessCheck

-prompt = "What is the capital of Missouri?"

 # Setup Guard
 guard = Guard().use(
     ResponsivenessCheck,
-    prompt=prompt,
     llm_callable="gpt-3.5-turbo",
     on_fail="exception",
 )

 res = guard.validate(
-    "Jefferson City is the capital of Missouri.", metadata={"pass_on_invalid": True}
+    "Jefferson City is the capital of Missouri.", metadata={
+        "original_prompt": "What is the capital of Missouri?", "pass_on_invalid": True
+    }
 )  # Validation passes
 try:
     res = guard.validate(
-        "Berlin is the capital of Germany."
+        "Berlin is the capital of Germany.",
+        metadata={
+            "original_prompt": "What is the capital of Missouri?", }
     )  # Validation fails because this response isn't related to what we asked. except Exception as e:
     print(e)